By Wayne Smith, Trüpp.

 In addition to internal training, many organizations are discovering the value of leveraging external expertise when providing supervisor training.

 A program that includes external training resources builds upon your in-house expertise.
-By providing the flexibility to pick and choose trainers and topics that align with your organization’s needs, you can establish a consistent foundation of management skills along with advanced or elective sessions that enable managers to engage in topics of particular relevance or interest.
+By providing the flexibility to pick and choose topics that align with your organization’s needs, you can establish a consistent foundation of management skills along with advanced or elective sessions that enable managers to engage in topics of particular relevance or interest.

-By utilizing external resources, there is less disruption to your organization’s day to day workflow.
+By utilizing external resources, there is less disruption to your organization’s day-to-day workflow.
 The reduced impact on internal resources, competing demands, and schedules saves time and enables leaders to continue focusing on their primary responsibilities.
 While your new managers are being trained, productivity stays on course, without missing a beat, and internal manager training is focused on organizational goals and actual work procedures.

 The importance of the role your supervisors play in your organization cannot be overstated.
 Good managers keep employees engaged, on course, and productive.
 Whether using internal or external training resources, investing in their success ensures that you retain your top performers and that your employees have a consistent experience with your company values and culture.